- Table of Contents

 Foster a Collaborative Culture: Promote a culture of collaboration and shared accountability.
 Encourage cross-functional teams to work together, using the Control Tower as a common platform for decision-making.

 Change Management: Develop a comprehensive change management plan to manage the organisational shift that comes with a Control Tower implementation.
-Address resistance to change and ensure that employees embrace the new way of working.
+Address resistance to change and ensure that employees embrace the new working method.

 Before rolling out the Control Tower on a full scale, conduct a pilot implementation to validate its effectiveness and identify any challenges or adjustments needed: